 1. Underwatering

-Peace lilies need consistent moisture to stay healthy.
-If you let the soil dry out too much it will respond with drooping leaves.
-This is one of the most common causes of drooping and thankfully one of the easiest to fix.
+This is one of the most common causes of drooping but also one of the easiest to fix.

 How to Identify Underwatering

-- Limp, droopy leaves: The entire plant looks lifeless with leaves hanging down instead of standing upright.
+- Limp, droopy leaves: The whole plant looks lifeless and the leaves hang down instead of standing up.

-- Dry soil: Check the top inch or so of soil with your finger.
-If it feels bone-dry then your peace lily is thirsty.
+- Dry soil: If the top inch or so of the soil is very dry then you know your peace lily needs watering.

 How to Fix It

-- Rehydrate gradually: Pour water slowly over the soil until it runs out of the drainage holes.
-If the soil has compacted soak the pot in a basin of water for 10–15 minutes.
+- Rehydrate gradually: Slowly pour water over the soil until you see it running out of the holes in the pot.
+If the soil has become compacted then put the pot Ina basin of water for around 10 to 15 minutes.

 2. Overwatering